melihteke/Code-Bot-with-llama3/README.md

 # Code-Bot-with-llama3
-Automated Code Extraction and Execution from Textual Descriptions: This repository contains a Python script that automates the process of extracting code blocks from textual descriptions provided by the ollama API, writing these code blocks to a Python file, and executing the file.
+Automated Code Extraction and Execution from Textual Descriptions: This repository contains a Python script that automates the process of extracting code blocks from textual descriptions provided by the ollama API, writing these code blocks to a Python file, and executing the file in runtime.

 ## Llama3 Model Installation to your system
 Go below link and follow the steps to install llama3 model.